 - You can click ‘UnMap All’ to unmap all of the fields that you set for mapping.

-- On Success: A success notification email is sent to the email ID entered here.
+- On Success: If a job has partial/full data import success, a success notification email is sent to the email ID entered here.

-- On Failure: A failure notification email is sent to the email ID entered here.
+- On Failure: When all records fail to import, a failure notification email is sent to the email ID entered here.

 Note: When you click Run Now, the data ingest configuration is saved automatically.